Trump's Tariff Pause with EU Likely to Extend, Says Swedish Minister

-It is reported that the USA wants to negotiate a customs agreement with the EU.
-But according to Sweden's Minister for Trade Benjamin Dousa, the risk is great that they will not make it in time until July - when President Donald Trump's 90-day pause expires.
-I believe that the pause can very well be extended, he says.
+The USA has started signaling interest in a customs agreement with the EU.
+But according to Sweden's Trade Minister Benjamin Dousa (M), the risk is great that they won't make it in time - when President Donald Trump's 90-day tariff pause expires.
+I believe the pause can very well be extended, he says.

 Photo: Johan Nilsson/TT

-We see elements of de-escalation from the American side, says the EU's deputy economy minister, Michal Baranowski.
+We see elements of de-escalation from the American side, says the EU presidency's deputy economics minister Michal Baranowski at Thursday's meeting between trade ministers in Brussels.

 Negotiations are starting to take off, he adds.